Does the Happy Gilmore Swing Really Work?

 The famous (or infamous?)
 ‘Happy Gilmore’ swing.

-But while it fictionally propelled Happy to victory over Shooter McGavin, does it really work and can it add more distance to your tee shot?
+But while it fictionally propelled Happy to victory over Shooter McGavin, does it work and can it add more distance to your tee shot?
 Or is it all just Hollywood magic?

-In a Sports Science video (below) from 2009, Padraig Harrington puts the Happy Gilmore swing to the test to see if the running start really does produce more distance off the tee.
+In a Sports Science video (below) from 2009, Padraig Harrington puts the Happy Gilmore swing to the test to see if the running start does produce more distance off the tee.
 The video was shot after Harrington had just come off his PGA Player of the Year season with 2008 victories at the British Open and PGA Championship.

 As you can see, the Happy Gilmore swing did produce a longer drive and more clubhead speed.
 His clubhead speed increased from 107 MPH to 114 MPH and resulted in 30 yards more distance off the tee.